flutter/flutter/specs/parsing.md

 Parsing
 =======

-Parsing in Sky is a strict pipeline consisting of four stages:
+Parsing in Sky is a strict pipeline consisting of five stages:

-- decoding, which converts incoming bytes into Unicode characters using UTF-8
+- decoding, which converts incoming bytes into Unicode characters using UTF-8.

-- normalising, which converts certain sequences of characters
+- normalising, which manipulates the sequence of characters.

-- tokenising, which converts these characters into tokens
+- tokenising, which converts these characters into three kinds of
+  tokens: character tokens, start tag tokens, and end tag tokens.
+  Character tokens have a single character value.
+Tag tokens have a tag name, and a list of name/value pairs known as attributes.

+- token cleanup, which converts sequences of character tokens into string tokens, and removes duplicate attributes in tag tokens.

-- tree construction, which converts these tokens into a tree of nodes
+- tree construction, which converts these tokens into a tree of nodes.

 Later stages cannot affect earlier stages.

-When a sequence of bytes is to be parsed, there is always a defined _parsing context_, which is either "application" or "module".
+When a sequence of bytes is to be parsed, there is always a defined _parsing context_, which is either an Application object or a Module object.

 Decoding stage